Nino Luraghi: Life

 From 1995 to 1997 he was an Alexander von Humboldt Fellow at the University of Freiburg, and continued until 1999 as a research assistant.
 Concurrently he was assistant professor of ancient history at the University of Parma from 1997 to 1999.
 From 1999 to 2003 Luraghi was assistant professor of the classics at Harvard University; from 2003 to 2004 he was associate professor of ancient history at the University of Toronto; and in 2005 he returned to Harvard as professor of the classics, having declined a professorship at the University of Konstanz.
 In 2008 he moved to Princeton University where in 2009 he became David Magie '97 Class of 1897 Professor of Classics.
 In 2018 Oxford University appointed him to the Wykeham Professorship of Ancient History.

+Luraghi specializes in Greek history of the Classical and Hellenistic periods.
+His research focuses primarily on the history of Athens and Messenia, ancient historiography, and Greek tyranny.